tedneward/Azgaarnoth/Creatures/Lycanthropes.md

 ---

 ## Werewolf
-***A werewolf is a savage predator.*** In its humanoid form, a werewolf has heightened senses, a fiery temper, and a tendency to eat rare meat.
+In its humanoid form, a werewolf has heightened senses, a fiery temper, and a tendency to eat rare meat.
 Its wolf form is a fearsome predator, but its hybrid form is more terrifying by far — a furred and well-muscled humanoid body topped by a ravening wolf's head.
 A werewolf can wield weapons in hybrid form, though it prefers to tear foes apart with its powerful claws and bite.

 Most werewolves flee civilized lands not long after becoming afflicted.
 Those that reject the curse fear what will happen if they remain among their friends and family.
 Those that embrace the curse fear discovery and the consequences of their murderous acts.
 In the wild, werewolves form packs that also include wolves and dire wolves.

 >### Werewolf
->*Medium humanoid (human;shapechanger), chaotic evil*
+>*Medium humanoid (human, shapechanger), chaotic evil*
 >___
 >- **Armor Class** 11 in humanoid form, 12 (natural armor) in wolf or hybrid form
 >- **Hit Points** 58 (9d8 + 18)